grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/getting-started.md

 </TabItem>
 </Tabs>

-If you wish to start a specific version of Grafana, you can do that by specifying the `GRAFANA_VERSION` environment variable.
+If you want to start a specific version of Grafana, you can do that by specifying the `GRAFANA_VERSION` environment variable.

 ```bash
 GRAFANA_VERSION=10.1.6 npm run server